Showing page 1 of 2

 Nursing Home Abuse and Neglect: Facts and Statistics (Part 2)

-Victims of nursing home abuse have a significantly higher risk of early death.
-If you suspect your loved one has been abused, call us.
-We can help you.
-Picking up from Nursing Home Abuse and Neglect: Facts and Statistics (Part 1)¸ here are some more shocking facts and statistics regarding the occurrence of nursing home abuse in the U.S. While nursing …
+Picking up from Nursing Home Abuse and Neglect: Facts and Statistics (Part 1)¸ here are some more shocking facts and statistics regarding the occurrence of nursing home abuse in the U.S. While nursing home abuse can occur at the hands of the staff who run these facilities and other residents in these homes, in many cases, it’s relatives (usuall …

 Category: